adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 # **What makes classifying trajectories hard**

 To restate our high-level goal, given a customer trajectory (a set of ~1000 (x, y, t) rows), we want to  quickly figure out which abstract categories it falls into.
-Here's why that's difficult.
+Here's are some of the primary reasons that's difficult.

 First, trajectories are not fixed in length.
 At 30 frames-per-second, each trajectory accrues an additional 1,800 points for every minute a person is in the store.
-A staff member, for example, working for 2-hours would result in 100,000 points, nearly a gigabyte of data.
-From a machine learning perspective, each additional row (x, y, t) acts as an additional 3 dimensions, so dimensionality increases dramatically.
+A staff member, for example, working for 2-hours, would result in measured trajectory 100,000 points long, nearly a gigabyte of data.
+In an enormous store with hundreds of employees, performing real time analysis becomes nearly impossible with this much data.

+Second, from a machine learning perspective, each additional row (x, y, t) acts as an additional 3 dimensions, so dimensionality increases dramatically.
 At the same time, we don't know _a priori_ over what time- or space-scales the important information occurs.
 Whether it's 10 points or 10,000 points, the scale of interest will vary across different types of behaviors, as will the signal-to-noise ratio. **Our desired classification behavior should remain stable across different sample window sizes.**

 ![pipeline](/images/classifying_metric2.png){: .align-center}
 *How an ideal classification metric should separate trajectories.*

-Second, customer behaviors of interest often live deep below a lot of unrelated information and noise.
+Third, customer behaviors of interest often live deep below a lot of unrelated information and noise.
 For instance, how much does a trajectory's absolute location in the store matter?
 How much error does the computer vision system introduce?
 How much do a customer's small side-to-side movements tell us about their macro behaviors, or vice versa?

 And do we normalize by distance and direction?
 It apparently varies in information-usefulness whether we measure the absolute distance a customer travels--varying needs for different behaviors. **We need to be able to capture information contained only in abstract, certain segments of each feature.** And discard the raw trajectory data as quickly as possible, because it piles up quickly.